tpro99oficial/pauls-adventure/README.md

 in Mobile open Google Chrome OR Apple Safari and go to https://tpro99oficial.github.io/pauls-adventure in Windows go Microsoft Edge OR Internet Explorer in MacOS go Safari OR Microsoft Edge for Mac and go to https://tpro99oficial.github.io/pauls-adventure and use SPACE for A or WASD to move and Click The Menu button in the Window to go to the Main Menu in Linux go FireFox OR Opera or your Web Browser and go https://tpro99oficial.github.io/pauls-adventure and use SPACE for A or WASD to move and Click The Menu button in the Window to go to the Main Menu

+# How to Play 2 Players
+> Note This Only Works in The PC Version do not try for it in Mobile Open Pauls Adventure in your PC (https://tpro99oficial.github.io/pauls-adventure)
+ > NOTE 2 Players-Mode Is In Early Beta and it COULDNT Work we recomend to wait for the 1.2.1 Update
+ #### 2d Player Controls
+ Move: I J K L
+ A Button: U
+ B Button: O
+ #### 1th Player Controls
+ Move: WASD
+ A Button: SPACE
+ B Button: ENTER